MikeyP957/calendar_scheduler/Assets/instructions.md

 ```
 AS AN employee with a busy schedule

 I WANT to add important events to a daily planner
+    get elements,
+    use a form,
+    check to make sure they are available (no other even scheduled for same day/time, give alert otherwise),
+    make sure the user puts in valid information (give alert otherwise),
+    and append (alert that it was successful)
 SO THAT I can manage my time effectively
 ```